jexxa-projects/Jexxa/README.md

 ### Add Dependencies
 Whenever possible, Jexxa is developed against standard APIs.
 This allows a business application to use the preferred technology stacks.
-Therefore, our `HelloJexxa` application needs two dependencies: `jexxa-web` and a logger.
+Therefore, our `HelloJexxa` application needs two dependencies: `jexxa-web` and a logger such as `slf4j-simple`:

-Note: If you do not add a logger, you will get a warning message to your console.
-In case your application has no special requirements you can add `slf4j-simple`:

 Maven:
 ```xml